charlesrollin/tiny_search_engine/README.md

 The `Ratio` line of the table shows that the index size grows 3 times faster than the collection size.
 Assuming this growth is linear in the size of the working collection, the ratio will be equal to one for a collection of approx. 1.7GB.

-To further improve the compression, one would implement Variable Byte Encoding (though it cannot be used on floats, right?).
+To further improve the compression, one would implement Variable Byte Encoding (though it does not seem very effective on floats).

 ### Requests performance

-To improve the time performance of the requests, this search engine heavily relies on a `position` dictionary.
-It maps each term ID to a position in the index and allows a O(1)-ish retrieval of a posting list.
+To improve the time performance of the requests, this search engine heavily relies on the dense index on posting lists.
+It allows a `O(1)-ish` retrieval of a posting list.

 Hence at a new request:
 * the position of each unique term is retrieved